A Rockafellar-type theorem for non-traditional costs

 While in this work we focus on the characterization of sets $G\subset X \times Y$ that admit a $c$-potential with respect to an arbitrary cost without mentioning measures, one should keep in mind that in applications $G$ will be a set on which a transference plan between two probability measures is concentrated.
 Such applications were studied by Ambrosio and Pratelli \cite{ambrosio-pratelli}, Pratelli \cite{pratelli}, Bianchini and Caravenna \cite{bianchini-caravenna,bianchini-caravenna-long} and Beiglb\"ock, Goldstern, Maresch, Schachermayer \cite{optimal-and-better}.
 It was shown in the latter that the existence of a $c$-potential for a plan with finite total cost implies optimality.

-The above results do not apply to the case of non-traditional costs, that is, cost functions which can assume the value $+\infty$, or, in other words, when one prohibits certain pairs of points to be mapped to one another.
-In particular, the case of the so-called {\em polar cost}, connected to the polarity transform, which has received much attention lately \cite{hidden,shiri-yanir,artstein-florentin-milman}, is an important example to which the Rockafellar-R\"uschendorf theorem does not apply.
+This work is also motivated by the case of the so-called {\em polar cost}, connected to the polarity transform, which has received much attention lately \cite{hidden,shiri-yanir,artstein-florentin-milman}.
+This is an important example to which the Rockafellar-Rochet-R\"uschendorf theorem does not apply.
 Indeed, when $c$ is the polar cost, one may find $c$-cyclically monotone sets which are not contained in the $c$-subgradient of any $c$-class function (see Section \ref{sec:example-non}).
 Transportation with respect to polar cost was first considered in \cite{hila}, and the results obtained there are to appear in \cite{paper3}.

-In this note we characterize sets that are $c$-subgradients of $c$-class functions.
-These sets must satisfy a property slightly stronger than $c$-cyclic monotonicity, which we call $c$-path-boundedness.
-Our methods also give a new and simple proof of the Rockafellar--R\"uschendorf theorem.

-Non-traditional costs were also studied, among others, by Bertrand and Puel \cite{bertrand-puel}, and Bertrand, Pratelli and Puel \cite{bertrand-pratelli-puel} considered relativistic cost functions of the form $c(x,y)=h(x-y)$, where $h$ is a strictly convex and differentiable function, restricted to a strictly convex set $K$, and infinite outside $K$, see also \cite{jimenez-chloe-santambrigio}.
+Special families of non-traditional costs were also studied, among others, by Bertrand and Puel \cite{bertrand-puel}, and Bertrand, Pratelli and Puel \cite{bertrand-pratelli-puel}, who considered relativistic cost functions of the form $c(x,y)=h(x-y)$, where $h$ is a strictly convex and differentiable function, restricted to a strictly convex set $K$, and infinite outside $K$, see also \cite{jimenez-chloe-santambrigio}.
 A special case of such a cost is the relativistic heat cost, linked with the relativistic heat equation considered by Brenier \cite{brenier-relativ-cost}.
 Further, a non-traditional cost function on the sphere is used in \cite{bertrand-gauss-curvature} for a proof of Alexandrov's theorem about prescribing the Gauss curvature of convex sets in the Euclidean space, following Oliker \cite{oliker}.
 Further results about existence of transport plans which admit a $c$-potential with respect to non-traditional costs can be found in \cite{paper2}.